 Probiotics are popular.
 People who don’t follow probiotic research are quick to dismiss these pills – they’d be making a mistake.
-But taking these pills alone won’t fix your gut issues.
-For that, you’ll need to make very specific changes.
+Probiotics are POWERFUL!
+But taking these pills alone won’t fix all your gut issues.
+For that, you’ll also need to make other lifestyle changes.

-While playing in the backyard few years ago, my daughter picked up a roly-poly pill bug.
+While playing in the backyard several years ago, my very young daughter picked up a roly-poly pill bug.
 She quickly ate half of it and offered me the other half.